noydb/noydb/README.md

-1. STAGNATION IS THE MIGHTIEST FOE OF THE DEVELOPER
+1. STAGNATION IS THE MIGHTIEST FOE
 2. DO IT YOURSELF; WRITE CODE FROM SCRATCH WHERE POSSIBLE
 3. THE MOST CRITICAL TOOL IS A MIND WELL EDUCATED IN DESIGN PRINCIPLES
 4. THE ABILITY TO DISCOVER IS CARDINAL
 5. ALWAYS BE THE WORST GUY IN EVERY BAND THAT YOU’RE IN
-6. DON’T IMPROVISE; AVOID TEMPORARY FIXES BECOMING PERMANENT
+6. AVOID TEMPORARY FIXES BECOMING PERMANENT
 7. OPTIMIZATION WITHOUT FIRST MEASURING IS ALMOST ALWAYS PREMATURE
 8. WHAT IS RIGHT IS NOT ALWAYS POPULAR AND WHAT IS POPULAR IS NOT ALWAYS RIGHT
 9. CONSISTENCY IS A REFUGE FOR THE PEOPLE WHO MUST READ MY CODE LATER ON